robrich/kubernetes-hands-on-workshop/C-Kubernetes-in-the-Cloud/13-Docker-Hub/README.md

 1. Create an account on [https://hub.docker.com/](https://hub.docker.com/) or login to your account if you've already created one.

+2. Ensure you verify your email.
+If you're creating a new account or haven't verified your email yet, click the link that is emailed to you.

+   **Note**: You won't be able to push to Docker Hub without first verifying your email.

-2. From the command-line, run
+3. From the command-line, run

    ```
    docker login
    ```

-3. Note the Docker system tray menu now shows your name and `Logout`.
+4. Note the Docker system tray menu now shows your name and `Logout`.

-4. Tag an image in the form `username/imagename:version`, so I would tag a node image as `robrich/backend:0.1`.
+5. Tag an image in the form `username/imagename:version`, so I would tag a node image as `robrich/backend:0.1`.
 Note the registry details are in the image name.
 Sadly, this makes it difficult to move images between container registries or cache a container registry.

    ```
    docker tag backend:0.1 username/backend:0.1